cal-cs184-student/hw-webpages-sp24-noah-ku/homework2.md

 ---
 layout: page
-title: Homework 2
+title: Graphic Renderer and 3D Rasterizer
 description: >-
   Course policies and information.
 ---

-# Graphic Renderer
+# Graphic Renderer and 3D Rasterizer
 {:.no_toc}

 ## Table of contents